Nikolaj-Georgiev/simple-html-css-js-projects/README.md

 A home page designed for a winter tours company.

 **Tech Stack:**
-- Built using advanced CSS techniques with SCSS.
+- Built using old school advanced CSS techniques with SCSS.

 ### [Omnifood](https://omnifood-ng.netlify.app)
 A home page for a food delivery company.